mosbasik/rvagaming-flask/README.md

   pip install virtualenv
   ```

-* Navigate to the directory you want the app to be in and copy/clone/whatever the `rvagaming-flask` repository into it
+* Navigate to the directory you want the app to be in and copy/clone/whatever the `rvagaming-flask` repository into it.

-* Within `rvagaming-flask/` create a virtual Python environment:
+* Within the `rvagaming-flask/` directory, create a virtual Python environment:

   * In versions of Python older than 3.4, use